ipfs/ipfs-blog/src/_blog/2023-04-multi-gateway-browser-client.md

 ### Performance

-If the gateway you've chosen happens to have the data you're seeking already on-hand, your performance will be great, since it can simply return to you what it already has.
+If the gateway you've on happens to have the data you're seeking already on-hand, your performance will be great, since it can simply return to you what it already has.
 Better, in fact, than the multi-gateway client likely would be since it would have wasted requests.
-However, if you chose poorly, that gateway will have to spend quite a bit of time querying its peers to try to find the data you request before the timeout.
-The ideal choice may very well depend on what you happen to be doing at the moment - and may differ from one of your tabs to another.
+However, if you were unlucky, that gateway will have to spend quite a bit of time querying its peers to try to find the data you request before the timeout.
+The ideal gateway may very well depend on what you happen to be doing at the moment - and may differ from one of your tabs to another.
 A multi-gateway client will have very bad performance more rarely.

 It's also conceivable that for a sufficiently large file which exists on multiple gateways you're talking to, a verifying multi-gateway client might be able to beat a single-gateway client, since you might be pulling down parts of the file from different sources concurrently.
 [RAPIDE](https://pl-strflt.notion.site/RAPIDE-3c4fb9e159ae471bb426bb81855cee16) is a more advanced client which also makes use of this principle (along with other things).